Hunter Jack: Hunting and trapping

-In 1913, old and decayed sluice boxes were discovered at a site which was possibly where Jack once found impressive gold nuggets.
-Alternative versions claim searches for the location were unsuccessful.

-Deaths
+Murders

 In 1882, Hunter Jack was charged but not tried for the murder of the Poole family.
 Evidence pointed to other perpetrators.

-In 1900, when Jack found his daughter Julia Ann hanged, the official verdict was murder, but many suspected suicide.
+In 1900, when Jack found his daughter Julia Ann hanged, the official verdict was murder, but many suspected suicide, according to a contemporary newspaper.
 The girl, who had been missing for several days, had been drinking heavily for some time.